the-real-i9/Backend-Topics-Study/Learn/HTTP--API-Design-Development/API-design/My-Final-Workflow.md

 ### Step 3: Determine your API Architecture; Backend services/integrations
 - Research on Architectural patterns, Architectural styles and Design patterns.
 Cient-Server?
 Event-driven?
 Microservices?
 MVC? etc.

 - What backend services are you gonna integrate?: Database?
 Load balancers?
 Caches?
 CDNs?
 Compressors?
-Data manipulators? etc.
+Data manipulators?
+Converters? etc.

+### Step 4a: User story outline
+- Outline the flow involved in the architecture of each user story/action
+- This is basically the folw of a dynamic diagram involving components and code diagrams

-### Step 4: Draw Architectural diagrams
+### Step 4b: Draw Architectural diagrams
 - Create architectural diagrams based on the previous step
+  - System context diagrams
-- End-to-End diagrams, Component diagrams, Sequence diagrams
+  - Container diagrams
-> You can skip this part for the time being.
+  - Dynamic diagrams (component + code diagrams) for each user story/action.
+- Diagrams are based on the C4 model

 ### Step 5: Create API blueprint and specification
 Open API specification, API blueprint

+> **Note!!!** Don't do the whole of steps 4 & 5 in one go, your goal is "learning", rather, contribute a section of it everyday; this way you utilize spaced repetition, thereby solidifying your understanding.

 ### Step 6: Verify the design; Mock and Prototype; Review
 This helps you interact with your API visually